Primrose, Iowa: History

 Primrose was laid out by George W. Perkins and James H. Washburn in 1844.
 It was named Primrose by Minerva McCulloch, an early resident, after the wild roses that grew in the area.
 A post office was established in Primrose in 1845, with Exum McCulloch serving as the first postmaster.

 Primrose had become well established by 1850.
 Most settlers of the town were German immigrants from Bavaria and Lower Saxony; sermons at the church were given in German until World War I. A two-story school was built in Primrose in 1850, which served 130 students at its peak.
 By 1868, Primrose contained blacksmith shops, coopers, doctors' offices, a mill, and several hotels and general stores.

-Primrose's population was recorded at 178 in 1878, which had decreased to 150 in 1914.
+Primrose's population was recorded at 178 in 1878, which had decreased to 150 by 1914 and 65 by 1940.
 The post office closed in 1953.
 Today Primrose consists only of a few houses.

-The population was 65 in 1940.